 Living and studying in a foreign country can provide some incredible experiences.
-Through a study abroad program like the Hessen International Summer University (ISU) at the University of Kassel, the cultural and academic ideas can lead one into a new world and cultivate new perspectives.
+Through a study abroad program like the International Summer Academy (ISA) at the University of Kassel, the cultural and academic ideas can lead one into a new world and cultivate new perspectives.

 By participating in our study abroad program, your child is likely to make friends from around the world.
 International experiences are second to none when it comes to enlightening and enriching a person’s personal and academic development.

-What are the advantages of studying at the ISU in Kassel?
+What are the advantages of studying at the ISA in Kassel?

-The ISU offer three to four-week academic programs, which feature the strengths of the University of Kassel in environmental sciences, Nano technology, and German language and culture.
+The ISA offers three to four-week academic programs, which feature the strengths of studying at a modern university in Germany.
+Getting in contact with the German language and culture is a rich experience.
 The University of Kassel plays a leading role in environmental engineering in Germany, and has contributed significantly to the advancement of renewable energy technologies worldwide through its academic research and innovative technology transfer.
-Taught by internationally renowned faculty members, ISU offers the best opportunities for your child to study today’s global environmental challenges from a German perspective.
+Taught by faculty members, ISA offers the best opportunities for your child to study at a different university.

 Germany’s cultural heritage lies in its history, arts, literature, music, and architecture.
 The city of Kassel is not only home to the world famous modern art exhibition “documenta” and an extensive and outstanding museum landscape, it is also where the origins of the Brothers Grimm’s famous fairy tales can be found.
 Kassel and the surrounding region also offer plenty of opportunities to explore German history first-hand.
 Here is some of the richest cultural heritage in Germany, which makes Kassel truly an ideal place for your student’s introduction or further study of German culture.